 One way to ensure that the appropriate font(s) are being properly embedded in the PDF document is to make sure that the font being used actually does contain those character glyphs.

 Courier Screenplay, while a nicely weighted font, covers a subset of the Basic Latin character glyphs (and is therefore suitable for English and a number of other European languages).
 However, if one is writing with, for instance, a Cyrillic or Greek alphabet, a font such as Courier Cyrillic or Courier Greek should be used, just to pick two examples (or something like Courier New which encompasses probably the largest range of characters).
 Change the underlying font for a script using Document > Change Document Font.
 Note that any element styles or formatting that explicitly set the font will not be affected by this.

 The problem gets further complicated, however, by CJK (Chinese/Japanese/Korean) fonts, which often spread the range of character glyphs across multiple font files, and the system's font substitution is responsible for choosing which to use for any given character.
 As a result, it may not be possible to specify a single font that contains all the glyphs being used.

 Note that if you are mixing character sets — such as using Chinese text within an English-language script — it is best, foremost for control over what font is actually used/substituted but also for using File > Create PDF, to specify the font being used for the other language text.
 Select the other language text and click the Font button (or select Format > Format Font) to select a font that explicitly includes the other language character glyphs.

-In cases where Fade In's PDF output is inadequate for Unicode output, it's recommended to try one of the alternate PDF generation methods given in the Short Answer, above.Tags: languages, pdf, unicode
+In cases where Fade In's PDF output is inadequate for Unicode output, it's recommended to try one of the alternate PDF generation methods given in the Short Answer, above.Tags: fonts, languages, pdf, unicode